Nico Maas (1989) is a Cologne-Amsterdam based film composer, producer and performer (guitar, percussion, vocals).

 Nico holds a bachelors degree in Jazz Guitar from the Amsterdam School of the Arts, as well as a masters in Composition for Film from their collaborative program with the Netherlands Film Academy, where he studied with Jurre Haanstra.

-A native of Aachen, Nico comes from an artistic family: his mother is a designer and his father composed for television and cinema.
+A native of Aachen, Nico comes from an artistic family: his mother is a designer and his father was a musician composing for television and cinema.